nivisi/controllable/packages/controllable_flutter/README.md

 ### Use the generated interface

-Access the state and the events only via the context.controller.state / context.controller.raiseEvent.
+Access the state and the events only via the `context.controller.state` / `context.controller.raiseEvent`.
 Still, you can get your controller via the `Provider`'s `context.read<YourController>()` or other methods.
-But it is recommended to use only the build context extensions for that.
+But it is recommended to use only the `BuildContext` extensions for that.

 On your UI level the interface of your controller has only three fields: `state`, `raiseEvent` and `effectSteam`.
 Though the latter is only for `XListener` widgets.
 So use:
 - `state` for reading/watching values and rendering the UI;